ICCAT/nswo-mse/README.md

 The `SWOMSE` R package has been developed to conduct a management strategy evaluation (MSE) for the Atlantic swordfish fishery.

-The package includes a collection of swordfish operating models (OMs), a swordfish data object, and management procedures (MPs) that can be evaluated with closed-loop simulation testing, and applied to the data object for management advice.

 ### Installation

 The `SWOMSE` package can be installed from this GitHub repository using the `devtools`